 TIP – Leftover kulcha dough can be stored in the freezer for later use.
 Whenever ready just take it out of the freezer, thaw it and once thawed; roll it into soft kulchas.

-- During the cooking process kulchas will puff up, cook them using oil and serve them hot.
-Repeat the process with rest of the dough and it will yield 6 kulchas.
+- Remove from oven, brush with butter and serve hot.
+Repeat the process with the rest of the dough and make yummy kulchas.

 - Knead a soft and pliable dough by mixing all the ingredients mentioned above.
 Cover and let it sit in a warm place for 2-3 hour.
 Do not skip in vinegar as it’s a preserver.
 It preserves the kulchas from going bad so fast.